-First of all, thank you to all of our supporters, family, and friends who have helped Magnolia Moon grow so much in the past year and half, and thank you to all of our future supporters for taking the time to learn a little more about my crazy journey and about Magnolia Moon.
+First of all, thank you to all of our supporters, family, and friends who have helped Magnolia Moon grow so much over the past several years, and thank you to all of our future supporters for taking the time to learn a little more about my crazy journey and about Magnolia Moon.

 Born in east Texas, raised in the “loveliest village on the plains,” Auburn, Alabama (War Eagle!), and now settled in Fort Collins, Colorado, I call many places home.
 After moving to south Texas in high school, I attended Texas A&M University-Kingsville where I received my Bachelor’s degree in Fashion & Interiors Merchandising and a minor in Business in 2009.
 As most of you know, this was not the greatest time to graduate from college because the economy was struggling, and many companies were freezing internship programs and new hires.
 This was the reality, and it sucked.
 It was a hard time for a lot of people.
 I was lost and didn’t know what to do next.
 I was facing what seemed to be a bleak future of working at the same retail jobs I had been working at all through college.